ichesnokov/developing-rt-plugin/slides.md

 ---

-## Internet is a magical sphere...
+## Internet is like a magical sphere...

 ---